 Elemental Elegance

 A warm, rich, and grounding sentiment drives the year ahead.
 We’re returning to the natural dyes found in old tapestries, the hues born from gemstones,” said Robin Standefer, of New York’s Roman and Williams in WSJ’s 2025 trend report.
 Think terracotta, oxidized reds, warm ochres, velvety browns.
-Particularly popular among the cognoscenti: aubergine, plum and merlot, as on Maiden Home’s sofa, above right.
-A wave of new neutrals makes headlines as colour specialists rally understated hues that evoke comfort, harmony, and nature.
+Particularly popular among the cognoscenti: aubergine, plum and merlot, that evoke comfort, harmony, and nature.

-There will be a big shift of warm, homely palettes onto walls—as we farewell brat green shades.
-Mocha Mousse, a rich, chocolatey brown, was announced as the colour of 2025 by Pantone in December 2024.
+There will be a big shift of warm, homely palettes onto walls.
+Mocha Mousse, a rich, chocolatey brown, is the Pantone colour of 2025.

-California-based Dunn-Edwards selected Caramelized, an earthy light brown.
-C2 Paint picked Raku, a deep and sophisticated burgundy that is “an expression of balance, comfort, and timeless elegance,” says Philippa Radon, C2 Paint color director.
-And paint company Benjamin Moore chose Cinnamon Slate, a slick and modern plum-brown, to represent 2025.
-Why it’s interesting The mood for 2025 is set around enriching comforts (think indulgent coffees or desserts) as well as sophistication and confidence (that’s the understated luxury speaking up).
+Paint company, Benjamin Moore chose Cinnamon Slate, a slick and modern plum-brown, to represent 2025.
+Why it’s interesting?
+The mood for 2025 is set around enriching comforts, as well as sophistication and confidence, (that’s the understated luxury speaking up).

 Be prepared for a grounding experience that shifts away from maximalist glitz and bright, brash bolds to homey and humbling elegance.